VerenVillegas/CS2-Lineup-Files/README.md

   <img src=./imgs/cs2-banner.jpg alt="Counter-Strike 2 banner image."/>
 </div>

+# IMPORTANT NOTE: Keybinds
+I recommend looking through the CFG files and rebinding any of the keys in the file to your liking.
+This will also prevent any overriding of current keybinds that you may have.

-# How to Install Custom Practice Maps CFG Files:
+## How to Install Custom Practice Maps CFG Files:
 1. Download the required files.
 You can either:
    - Download the entire repository as a zip file.
    - Download the desired CFG files.